marklister/product-collections/README.md

 To parse additional types (like dates) simply provide a converter as an implicit parameter.
 See the examples.

 ####Field parse errors
 To recover from field parse errors you provide a converter from String to Option[T].
 See the examples.
+Update: as of 0.4.4.4-SNAPSHOT standard converters to Option[Int/Double/Boolean] are provided as standard.

 ###Examples